lilacardell/Pollution_Sp21/README.md

 This repository is for a project for ACE 592: Data Science.
-The title is "Using Air Pollution to Predict Economic Activity"
+The title is "Using Air Pollution to Predict Economic Activity" and a draft is listed above.

 Contributors: Lila Cardell, Manny Kim, Frederick Nyanzu, Pablo Ordoñez, Gowthami Venkateswaran